Shared Flavors , Shared Memories

 I began wondering why it is called bear's onion at all.

 What began as a seasonal curiosity slowly became something else.
 Discovering myeonginamul opened a quiet passage between my life in Hungary and my roots in Korea.
 My parents sent recipes.
-I listened, took notes, adjusted.
+I listened, took notes, and adjusted.

 Each method extends something that would otherwise vanish quickly.